voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

         # Import the dataset!
         fiftyone datasets create --name $NAME --dataset-dir $DATASET_DIR --type $TYPE

-    You can also provide additional arguments to customize the import behavior:
+    You can also provide
+    :ref:`additional arguments <cli-fiftyone-datasets-create>` to customize the
+    import behavior:

     .. code-block:: shell